maxheckel/campfirereads/README.md

 # Campfire Reads

 ## Docker Setup
-Add a `.api.env` file that is a copy of `.api.env.exaple` filled in with your values.
+Add a `.api.env` and `.ui.env` file that is a copy of `.api.env.exaple` and `.ui.env.example` filled in with your values.

+**IMPORTANT:** the ui.env file is a dotenv file and the api.env file is a docker env file, the ui.env file should us `=` syntax and the api.env file should use `:` syntax to assign values.

 Then simply run `docker-compose up`